Keyrxng/ubiquibot-ask-plugin/README.md

 ## [Configuration](/src/plugin-config.yml)

-To configure your Ubiquibot to run this plugin, add the following to your [`.ubiquibot-config.yml`](./.github/.ubiquibot-config.yml) file at either the organization or repository level:
+To configure your Ubiquibot to run this plugin, you must add the following to your [`.ubiquibot-config.yml`](./.github/.ubiquibot-config.yml) file at the organization level, this is due to the need for an OpenAi API key and your organization configuration should be private.

 ```yaml
 plugins: